jgardella/CS585/README.md

 Header files may contain multiple classes.

 All body implementation will be done in separate `.cpp` files.
-Similar methods should be grouped together in their own `.cpp` file, which should be named to indicate its contents (e.g. all getters and setters could be grouped together in a `.cpp` file called `gettersAndSetters.cpp`). `.cpp` files should follow this pattern:
+Similar methods should be grouped together in their own `.cpp` file, which should be named to indicate its contents and its associated headerfile.
+For example, a file which contains getters and setters for a car class, which has the header file `car.hh` should be called `car_gettersandsetters.hh`.

+Internally, `.cpp` files should follow this pattern:

 - Comment Block (describing what type of methods are in the file)
 - Includes (the associated header file should be first)